What Your Clothing Colors Say About Your Personality

 Gray for Balance

 Neutral, subtle, and balanced.
 Adding a touch of gray to your outfit makes you stand out for all the right reasons.
 It falls between two stark, dramatic colors – black and white.
-So, gray’s great for complementing striking pieces with a neutral tone.
+So, gray is great for complementing striking pieces with a neutral tone.

-Don’t add too much gray to your wardrobe.
+Don’t add too much gray to your wardrobe, though.
 A totally gray outfit can make you look washed out, leaving you with a sad, dull vibe.
 Use gray sparingly to appear confident and sophisticated.

 Blue for Positivity